 In May, the coalition government reached a compromise agreement to reinstate the Supreme Court justices who were dismissed in Nov.
 2007 by Musharraf.
 The agreement fell apart days later, when the Pakistan Muslim League-N said it would withdraw from the cabinet because the Pakistan Peoples Party insisted on retaining the judges who replaced those who were dismissed by Musharraf.
 In addition, the two parties disagreed on how to reinstate the justices.
 Sharif wanted the judges immediately reinstated by executive order; Asif Ali Zardari, the leader of the Pakistan People's Party preferred it be done through Parliament, a process that may be protracted.

-Fighting Breaks Out
+Fighting Breaks Out in Kashmir

 Skirmishing along Kashmir's Line of Control broke out over the summer of 2008, after more than four years of relative calm.
 The problems arose after authorities in Indian-controlled Kashmir transferred 99 acres of land to a trust that runs a Hindu shrine, called Amarnath.
 Muslims launched a series of protests.
 The government rescinded the order, which outraged Hindus.
 About 40 people were killed in the protests and counterdemonstrations, which involved several hundred thousand people.
 Despite the hostilities, a trade route between India and Pakistan across the line of control opened in October for the first time in 60 years.